 Pets in rental properties often get a bad rap, but in our experience, honest pet owners are responsible, do the right thing and treat their pet like family.
 These tenants will look after a property like it’s their own home and meet their pet obligations.
 They will ensure their pet, just like children, don’t cause damage and if they do, will repair it promptly.

 Tenants often get frustrated by owners not allowing pets but these few tips might help you secure a great property for you and your best friend, when applying for a rental property.

 Purchasing a Great Dane might seem like a great idea for security however a large dog needs a large yard.
 Consider the property and what type of pet would not cause damage which may be costly to repair.
 Dogs can damage a yard if they are tied up or ‘run’ along the fence in the same spot continuously creating a worn trail.

 Cats can damage carpets or curtains by clawing or by rubbing along them.
 Cats have an oil in their coats that can remain in the carpet or curtain fabric even after cleaning.
 Replacing carpet or curtains could be a costly exercise.
 Perhaps a property with no carpet may be a better option if your cat is an inside cat.

 If you don’t already have a pet and are looking to get one, perhaps a reptile may be a better option than the standard domestic cat or dog.

-Research pet registration and costs and advise the landlord that the pet will be compliant with local laws and supply the registration details if already registered.
+Research pet registration and costs.
+Advise the landlord that the pet will be compliant with local laws and supply the registration details if already registered.